Autodesk-Forge/Data_Exchange_Samples/3.ExploreDataAndRelationships/README.md

             }
           }
 ```

-If we search all relationships this asset is part of, we notice that it participates in 51 relationships, in all of them it is the source of destinations and all the relationships are of type `autodesk.design:relationship.containment-1.0.0`.
+If you search all relationships which this asset is part of, you can notice that it participates in 51 relationships where it's the source of destinations, and all the relationships are of type `autodesk.design:relationship.containment-1.0.0`.
-Looking at the destination of all these relations, we notice that they connect to two types of assets:
+Looking at the destination of all these relations, you can see that they connect to two types of assets as follows:

 |  Asset Type | Count   |
 |---|:-:|
 | 'autodesk.design:assets.instance-1.0.0'  | 30  |
 | 'autodesk.design:assets.group-1.0.0'  | 21  |

-Starting with 'autodesk.design:assets.group-1.0.0' type assets we find among them an asset with following content:
+Starting with 'autodesk.design:assets.group-1.0.0' type assets, you can find among them an asset with the following content:

 ```json
 {